Last updated on January 26th, 2022

+Severe trauma to the bone can cause broken bones, fractures, amputations, or spinal injuries.
 Muscle, ligament and tendon injuries are typically caused due to overloading accidents, where the affected person carries out strenuous physical work without using proper lifting and carrying aids.

 Medical negligence can result in all sorts of orthopaedic injuries from minor to very serious.
-These might be caused due to misreading X-rays or misdiagnosis resulting in delay of appropriate treatment, issues encountered during joint replacement surgery, post-operative infection, faulty equipment or negligence during surgery leading to spinal or nerve damage.
+These might be caused due to misreading X-rays or misdiagnosis resulting in a delay of appropriate treatment, issues encountered during joint replacement surgery, post-operative infection, faulty equipment or negligence during surgery leading to spinal or nerve damage.

 Depending on the severity of the injury, it may even be years before your mobility is fully restored.
 Most of these injuries do not heal on their own.
 They require surgery followed by extended periods of physiotherapy to heal completely.
 Some injuries may cause permanent instability or weakness in the area.
 It is not uncommon for secondary conditions, such as osteoporosis or osteoarthritis to develop.